qqqlab/madflight-docs/docs/index.md

 - Keep it simple!!!
 - Based on [dRehmFlight](https://github.com/nickrehm/dRehmFlight)
 - Coded primarily for readability, then for speed and code size.
-- No external dependencies, all modules are included in the `src/madflight` directory.
+- No external dependencies, all modules are included as subdirectories of the `src` directory.
 - The madflight flight controller runs standard `setup()` and `loop()`.
 - It mainly uses plain Arduino functionality: Serial, Wire, and SPI.
 One custom hardware dependent library is used for PWM.
 Therefor, it can fairly easily ported to other 32 bit microcontrollers that support the Arduino framework.
 Also porting to other build environments like PlatformIO or CMake should not be a huge effort.
 - The following modules are used:
     - `ahr` Attitude Heading Reference System, estimates roll, yaw, pitch
+    - `alt` Altitude estimators
     - `bar` Barometer sensor
     - `bat` Battery monitor
     - `bbx` Black Box data logger
+    - `brd` Board definition headers
     - `cfg` Read and save configuration to eeprom (flash)
     - `cli` Command Line Interface for debugging, configuration and calibration
     - `gps` GPS receiver